dkomanov/dkomanov.github.io/content/blog/2020-05-26_writing-async-app-in-scala-part-3-threading-model/index.md

 I want to leave you with few points, just to recap:
 * Try to minimize a number of threads.
 Your application's resilience depends on it.
 * Don't use Await.
 Never.
 If you have a `Future` just propagate it further.
-* Isolate blocking code as much as possible.
+* Isolate blocking code.
 Use an async alternative if possible.
 * Use direct `ExecutionContext` in your application code.

 All code is available on [GitHub](https://github.com/dkomanov/stuff/tree/master/src/com/komanov/future).
 Originally posted on [Medium](https://medium.com/@dkomanov/writing-async-app-in-scala-part-3-threading-model-ef9e9033bd33).
 [Image](https://pixabay.com/photos/craftsman-loom-craftsmanship-hands-1839920/) by [Pexels](https://pixabay.com/users/Pexels-2286921/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1839920) from [Pixabay](https://pixabay.com/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1839920).